This basic guide to smart cities gives an introduction to one of today's hot topics.

 Barcelona is an excellent example of such initiatives and has implemented an eAdministration scheme to simplify the public’s interaction with government procedures.
 Eight other Spanish cities have managed to cut energy consumption by introducing efficient street lighting systems.
 Industry is also contributing by improving its products and services.
 And this is just the beginning as there are many advantages for emergency services, security and the health care industry.

 The only known and proven IT technology able to deliver the full Smart City package is the cloud.
 The cloud, however, raises concerns about data confidentiality and security.
 Is the town hall protecting my privacy?
 Can other organisations access or demand to see my data?
 At the same time, the public expects to have open access to its data and it's crucial for city strike the right balance regarding data protection and privacy enforcement.
 Leaders have to strike the right balance between data protection, privacy enforcement and open data.
 In addition, services can be at risk if critical infrastructures, such as water and electricity, are not adequately protected.

 Bringing it all together

-A sucessful smart city consists of several building blocks, such as private and public cloud resources, critical infrastructure protection and of course sound governance.
+A successful smart city consists of several building blocks, such as private and public cloud resources, edge computing, Internet of Things (IoT) critical infrastructure protection and of course sound governance.
 If you would like to read more about Smart Cities and how cloud plays a part, take a look at this eGuide.